timrxd/address-api/README.md

 * Clone this repository to $GOPATH/src/timrxd/address-API
 * cd address-api
 * run `go build` and `.\address-api`.

 The api will be located at localhost:8000/users.
+It inititalizes as an empty address book.

 #### Current endpoints: